Math, Date/Time & utils (hApi unit)

 Calculate_Zodiac_Sign

-function returns the English name of the zodiac sign based on a given date.
+Returns the English name of the zodiac sign based on a given date.

 function Calculate_Zodiac_Sign(_Date: TDateTime): RawByteString;